bczuniga/CS250-Sp23-Group13/Verification Test Plan/Test Suite.md

     validCustomerGPS.CurrentCord == (32.778, -117.071)
     invalidCustomer.CurrentCord == void
 ```
 First part of the test is to create a new customer from scratch and initialize all relevant user data: email, password, name, and age.
 Following that is a test to make sure that the GPS object was initialized with the proper coordinates from the address provided.
+On the other hand, an invalid customer would throw an error and prevent the customer from being created.

 ```c++
 // Assume an employee `testerEmployee` object exists testerEmployee.checkCustomer(validCustomer) == false
 ```
 After account creation of a customer, there are a few more steps that the customer needs to take before being able to process a transaction, namely signed the rental agreement and check the rental insurace on the account, as well as have a valid paymentInfo object.
 Because neither of these steps were taken before attempting to verify the customer, the employee function should return false.
+Regardless of whether or not the customer was created properly.

 ```c++
 validCustomer.signAgreement()